libnonius/nonius/index.md

 clang 3.5, and VC++ 18.0.
 Older versions of these compilers may work, but there are no guarantees.
 Newer versions of these compilers are also supported.

-The library depends on [Booost] for a few mathematical functions, for some string algorithms, and, in some versions of VC++, for the timing functions as well.
+The library depends on [Boost] for a few mathematical functions, for some string algorithms, and, in some versions of VC++, for the timing functions as well.
 Boost.Chrono is not a header-only library, but since it is only used with VC++ everything gets linked automatically without intervention.